WeeslaX/Weeslaniac/README.md

 - Visual node diagram that maps and links each screenshot states with its respective actions.
 - Allows interaction with 3rd party apps.
 - Explore account registration capabilities.
+- Add capability to fuzz multiple devices at once.